The expansive deserts and incredible rock formations of San Juan are a great destination for dinosaur enthusiasts.

 Ischigualasto cabañas de campo (www.ischigualastocampo.com.ar): a complex of cozy, country cottages surrounded by nature.
 There’s a swimming pool, thematic restaurant and scenic overlook.
 It’s located in Usno on the outskirts of Valle Fértil.

-If you want to travel to Valle de la Luna or to another destination in Argentina write us: firstname.lastname@example.org
+If you’d like assistance planning a trip to Valle de la Luna or another destination, write us at firstname.lastname@example.org